How UHS clinicians prescribe antibiotics:

 Antibiotics have been extremely effective and often lifesaving in the treatment of some infectious diseases, but they don't cure all illnesses and can sometimes even cause significant medical problems.
 Therefore, it is important that antibiotics are taken properly.

-Health care providers have seen unfortunate complications of inappropriate antibiotic use and, as a result, try to discriminate in using these potent medications.
-Antibiotics are prescribed when appropriate but are not used when dealing with a viral infection where the medication will do no good and has the potential for significant harm.
+Health care providers have seen unfortunate complications of inappropriate antibiotic use and, as a result, avoid using these potent medications if not needed.
+Antibiotics are prescribed when appropriate but are not used when dealing with a viral infection where the medication will not help and has the potential for significant harm.
 While it is tempting for individuals to look for a quick and easy cure when ill, more often than not, antibiotics are not the answer.

 If you have visited UHS for medical care but continue to feel ill or develop additional symptoms, please contact UHS for follow-up.

 Antibiotics typically are effective against bacteria but not against viruses.
 Therefore, antibiotics do not help in viral illnesses such as mononeucleosis, flu and colds.
 Studies have shown that the vast majority of infectious diseases in college-age patients are viral rather than bacterial infections.
 Even bronchitis is most commonly viral in this age group.
-(In practice, antibiotics are often used to treat these infections because differentiating between bacterial and viral infections is difficult.)
 Although researchers are attempting to develop new categories of drugs to combat viral diseases, few drugs are currently available.

 Clinicians use clinical history, examination and laboratory tests to distinguish between viral and bacterial infections.
-Patients with bacterial infections generally appear more acutely ill, often displaying shaking, chills and high fever, and their white blood cell counts are high.
 Clinicians may use cultures from the throat, sputum, urine, blood or wound to identify the bacteria along with its antibiotic sensitivity.
 This information helps the clinician choose an antibiotic that will be effective.